project-starch/capstone-spec/README.md

 The top-level file is `main.adoc`, which includes files for each part of the documentation inside the `parts` folder.

+### Regarding Implementations

+Note that the current implementations might not reflect the draft in this repository.
+The implementations will need to be revised to match the draft once it is ready.
+We will be versioning the specification and the implementations in the future to avoid confusions.

 ### Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.